Mykrobin/Virtualization-Xen-src/docs/misc/xenstore-paths.markdown

 * (VALUE | VALUE | ... ) -- a set of alternatives.
 Alternatives are
   separated by a "|" and all the alternatives are enclosed in "(" and ")".
-* DISTRIBUTION -- information about a software distribution, comprised of 3 or 4 space separated UTF-8 strings as follows:

-                  VENDOR -- Commonly used vendor short name, e.g "Citrix" rather than "Citrix Systems
-                            Inc."

-                  PRODUCT -- Commonly used product (e.g. driver) name without version information.

-                  If the toolstack needs to match on either of the above values it should support Unix glob style matching.

-                  VERSION -- A version number that will sort properly under coreutils version sorting (sort -V)
-                             rules.

-                  ATTRIBUTES -- Optional human readable text to denote attributes of the software, e.g. "debug".
-                                This text is freeform and no meaning should be inferred.
-It is intended for display purposes only.

-* MAC_ADDRESS -- 6 integers, in hexadecimal form, separated by ':',
-                 specifying an IEEE 802.3 ethernet MAC address.
-* IPV4_ADDRESS -- 4 integers, in decimal form, separated by '.',
-                  specifying an IP version 4 address as described IETF RFC 791.
-* IPV6_ADDRESS -- Up to 8 integers, in hexadecimal form, separated
-                  by ':', specifying an IP version 6 address as described in IETF RFC 4291.

 Additional TAGS may follow as a comma separated set of the following tags enclosed in square brackets.